skryukov/turbo-mount/README.md

 [![Gem Version](https://badge.fury.io/rb/turbo-mount.svg)](https://rubygems.org/gems/turbo-mount)

-`TurboMount` is a simple library that allows you to add highly interactive components from React, Vue, Svelte, and other gframeworks to your Hotwire application.
+`TurboMount` is a simple library that allows you to add highly interactive components from React, Vue, Svelte, and other frameworks to your Hotwire application.

 ### Learn more